imotai/eigen-zkvm/README.md

 eigen-zkvm is a zkVM on hybrid proof system, allowing the developers to write Zero-knowledge applications, proving with the hybrid proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.

+- [x] zkit: universal commandline for starky and plonky

 - [x] Transpile R1CS to PlonK prove system, with aggregation proof;

 - [x] Generate solidity verifier;